Walking Tall (2004 film): Plot

 Upon taking office, Chris summarily dismisses the entire police force and deputizes his friend Ray Templeton.
 Being a former drug addict, Ray teaches Chris about narcotics.
 Chris and Ray crack down on a supply spot and take Booth into custody.
 Despite stripping his truck into pieces in front of him, Booth reveals nothing.
 Chris assigns Ray to stand watch over his house in case Hamilton targets his family.
 Chris remains at the sheriff's office to supervise Booth.
 Deni visits him, brings him food, and reveals that she quit her job.
-The next morning, Watkins and his deputies arrive at Chris' office, blow up his truck and fire upon the building with machine guns.
+The next morning, Watkins and his deputies arrive at Chris's office, blow up his truck, and fire upon the building with machine guns.
 Recognizing his dangerous predicament, Booth pleads for Chris to let him out of his cell.
 Chris uses the situation as leverage, and Booth reveals that the drug lab is in the cedar mill.
-Booth is immediately killed by the attackers' indiscriminate fire, but Chris kills the attackers with Deni's help.
-Chris' parents' house is attacked, but Ray and Chris' father dispatch the gunmen.
+Booth is killed immediately by the attackers' indiscriminate fire, but Chris kills the attackers with Deni's help.
+Chris's parents' house is also attacked, but Ray and Chris's father dispatch the gunmen.

 After ensuring their safety, Chris heads for the mill.
 Hamilton, calmly waiting in a control room, attempts to kill Chris with the mill equipment.
 Chris drags Hamilton through a trap door with him, and the two fall through a chute.
 Chris, whose leg is injured, tends to his injury in a nearby forest before Hamilton attacks him with an axe.
 Chris cripples Hamilton and arrests him.
 With Ray's assistance, Chris shuts down the casino and reopens the cedar mill.